michelesalvador/GedcomGraph/README.md

 _GedcomGraph_ is written in Java 1.7, so to be compatible with older versions of Android: it has been tested up to Android 4.4 KitKat.

-_GedcomGraph_ can receive some option to modify the tree output, but basically the tree has always the zero coordinates on top-left corner, the ancestors above and the descendants below, and the marriage year between spouses.
+_GedcomGraph_ can receive some option to modify the tree output, but basically the tree has always the zero coordinates on top-left corner, the ancestors above and the descendants below, and one single person as fulcrum.

 ## Options